FinleyTang/kprobe-hook-example/README.md

 # Kprobe-hooker
 Use kprobe capture common kernel events and can also use for hids agent（kernel module）
 ## Compatibility
-- Kernel == 4.15.0（The project selects relatively stable kprobe points to hook, and the compatibility will be testd after the framework is completed）
+- Kernel == 4.15.0 & 5.15.0 （The project selects relatively stable kprobe points to hook, and the compatibility will be testd after the framework is completed）